JoJoJet/bevy-trait-query/README.md

 If you find a bug, please [open an issue](https://github.com/JoJoJet/bevy-trait-query/issues).

 ## Overview

-Before using this crate, you should be familiar with bevy: https://github.com/JoJoJet/bevy-trait-query/issues.

 `bevy-trait-query` extends the capabilities of `bevy` by allowing you to query for components implementing a trait.